Libera-Chat/libera-chat.github.io/content/_guides/channelmodes.md

 `/msg ChanServ SET <channel> GUARD ON`

-`ChanServ` will join your channel and remain there, ensuring the channel is never empty and the modes are never lost.
+`ChanServ` will join your channel and remain there, ensuring the channel is never empty and preventing the modes from being lost.

 ### Available channel modes